Lime (transportation company): Brent Council

-London Mayor
+London mayor

 Complaints about the use of Lime bikes has risen, especially as improper parking obstructing pedestrians is widespread.
-London Mayor Sir Sadiq Khan has said that it is "great that more and more Londoners are cycling, but it's the Wild West...Regulation has not caught up with the pace of people's desire to use cycle hire bikes."
+London mayor Sir Sadiq Khan has said that it is "great that more and more Londoners are cycling, but it's the Wild West ...
+Regulation has not caught up with the pace of people's desire to use cycle hire bikes."

-"One council has a certain set of rules, another council doesn't allow the bikes, another council has a different set of rules.
-We should have one system across London and we are lobbying the government to have a pan-London system of regulation," he added.
+"One council has a certain set of rules, another council does not allow the bikes, another council has a different set of rules.
+We should have one system across London and we are lobbying the government to have a pan-London system of regulation", he added.

 Wandsworth

 In 2022, the leader of London's Wandsworth Council, Simon Hogg, wrote to the CEO of Lime Bikes drawing attention to the issues caused by e-bikes.
 The following year the council stated that insufficient action has been taken by the company to resolve the issue.

-Hogg stated: “We receive daily complaints about Lime Bikes blocking pavements, and when I raised this with the company last year they said they would be taking steps to solve this problem.
-Unfortunately the actions they have taken have not ensured sustained improvements in the situation and removing Lime Bikes obstructing pavements continues to be necessary.”
+Hogg stated: "We receive daily complaints about Lime Bikes blocking pavements, and when I raised this with the company last year they said they would be taking steps to solve this problem.
+Unfortunately the actions they have taken have not ensured sustained improvements in the situation and removing Lime Bikes obstructing pavements continues to be necessary."
 This issue has yet to be resolved.

 Westminster

 Westminster City Council has repeatedly called for the government to introduce legislation to address the limited regulatory powers to manage dockless bike schemes in England.
-In October 2023 Councillor Paul Dimoldenberg, cabinet member for City Management and Air Quality, said; “The popularity of hire e-bikes has exploded over the last year, but unfortunately the council has received many complaints about bikes being left in the middle of the pavement creating a safety hazard for pedestrians.”
+In October 2023 Councillor Paul Dimoldenberg, cabinet member for City Management and Air Quality, said; "The popularity of hire e-bikes has exploded over the last year, but unfortunately the council has received many complaints about bikes being left in the middle of the pavement creating a safety hazard for pedestrians."